International Women’s Day and chartered accounting in the modern era

 “People live in a modern day world where ‘workations’ and ‘bleisure’ are a thing.
 Achieving our personal goals are increasingly linked to our business goals.
 We take this into account at Money Metrics.
 Our affordable tailored services help improve business performance and success.
 In turn, we can empower people to create balance beyond the books.”
 Cassandra Park.

-Together with being community focused, it is a culture that Cassandra and Karyn encourage for the team.
-Franchise owners Yvonne Handley (Bethlehem and Western Bay) and Kelly Lelieveld (Rotorua and Tauranga West) are attracted to the many career and lifestyle benefits of the franchise.
 Both women have extensive financial backgrounds and expertise.
 Prior to Money Metrics, very few career opportunities offered the same flexibility, collaboration and support.
 Owning a franchise has enabled them to spend more time with their families and juggle all of the demands of being a modern day working mum.

 Businesses who would like to learn more about improving their financial health and wellbeing can click here for a free one-hour consultation.